BrowserWorks/Waterfox/parser/html/java/README.txt

-If this is your first time building the HTML5 parser, you need to execute the following commands (from this directory) to bootstrap the translation:
+If this is your first time building the HTML5 parser, you need to execute the following commands (from this directory) to accomplish the translation:

-  make sync             # fetch remote source files and licenses make translate        # perform the Java-to-C++ translation from the remote
+  make translate        # perform the Java-to-C++ translation from the remote
                         # sources
   make named_characters # Generate tables for named character tokenization